godotengine/godot-docs/classes/class_textedit.rst

 - :ref:`int<class_int>` **get_total_visible_line_count** **(** **)** |const|

-Returns the total amount of lines that could be draw.
+Returns the number of lines that may be drawn.

 ----